PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 ## Hidden Mode
-**[TODO]** How to address abuse of anonymity
 In hidden mode, pairing is undetectable by the other group members.
 Through sharing a signature key pair, signed messages to the group would appear to be coming from a single group member instead of unique entities.
 Traceability of the pair is limited to the MLS Authentication Service (AS) and Delivery Service (DS).
 Depending on the DS design, the pairing could be detected by the DS to properly deliver messages.
 In a broadcast/multicast DS design scheme even the DS would be oblivious to the presence of the guardian.

 The ramifications of this Hidden mode include ghost devices that could bypass the AS and DS in joining and participating in a group masquerading as its paired device.
 Moreover, if one paired device is compromised, then all devices will need to be revoked from the MLS group to regain group security.
 This is easily done by simply pruning the anchor node shared by the paired members from the ratchet tree.
 To mitigate the abuse of hidden mode, the anchor node MUST be an end-user.
-Otherwise, ghost users will be able to abuse hidden mode which is intended for multiple devices owned by the same end-user.
+Otherwise, hidden mode abuse can result in sub-group impersonation or ghost users whereas hidden mode is intended for multiple devices owned by the same end-user.

 <!--
 ### Applicable use cases